TomCollingwood/DomoRobotoSan/README.md

 # DomoRobotoSan
-Japanese sentence generator constructed using oject orientated programming language C++.
+Japanese sentence generator constructed using object orientated programming language C++.
+This is essentially Japanese revision.
+I hate flashcards but can cope with programming.

 ## The Plan
 A sentence is a vector of word objects.